aliehlen/quest_tools/readme.md

 # readme

-Here are a couple of scripts to facilitate monitoring on quest (which currently uses slurm 18)
+Here are a couple of scripts to facilitate monitoring on quest (which currently uses slurm 18).
+All memory units are in GB.

-## `checkqueue.sh`
+### `checkqueue.sh`

 formats sinfo/squeue commands to check what resources are available on a partition, both in total and right now. includes a blame option that prints jobs on the queue that have a time limit longer than 2 days.